-I have created a template for MediaWiki that does basically the same thing as the charts on this site.
-You can find the template as well as instructions on StrategyWiki and Wikia, here and here.
-And, you can generate the MediaWiki code for each game using this printout.
-Just remember to change the number after "&gam=" portion of the page URL to the correct game ID.
-You may also want to wrap the chart in a scrollable DIV element, since the chart is larger than a typical browser window.
+I have created templates for MediaWiki that do basically the same thing as the other charts available on this site.
+You can find the templates as well as instructions on how to use them at StrategyWiki and Wikia.
+By selecting the "MediaWiki" format type, you can generate the code you will need to fill the template with data and display a keyboard diagram on a MediaWiki wiki.
+On the destination wiki page, you may also want to wrap the chart in a scrollable DIV element, since the chart is wider than a typical browser window.

-I have also created SVG versions of the charts.
-You can view them by simply checking the box at the bottom of the chart pages and clicking on the "Change" button.
-I have not migrated to using SVG images completely yet, because they are less compatible with older browsers, and I have not figured out how to implement the mouse and joystick controls listings, as they require text-wrapping and variable height dimensions.
-On the other hand, they are more compatible with wiki software such as MediaWiki.
+I have also created SVG versions of the charts, which you can also select in the "Formats" menu above.
+I have not migrated over to using SVG images exclusively yet, because they are less compatible with older browsers, and I have not figured out how I want to implement the mouse and joystick controls listings, yet.
+(I have not yet figured out how to create containers that expand, wrap and scale automatically as the volume of text inside increases.)

-- If the colors or keyboard style are not to your liking, select a different "Style" from the above options, then generate the chart again.
+- If the colors or keyboard theme are not to your liking, select a different "Theme" from among the options at the top of this page, then try generating the chart again.

 - Printing at 96dpi (dots-per-inch) and 100% scaling should result in a printed page that closely approximates the size and dimensions of many real physical keyboards.
 Of course, not every keyboard is exactly the same, so YMMV.